majid-200/LLM-From-Scratch/README.md

 ## Part 1: Building a GPT-like Model

 This section focuses on constructing a decoder-only transformer model, similar in spirit to OpenAI's GPT-2, trained on the works of Shakespeare.
+It uses a simple **character-level tokenization** to demonstrate the core mechanics of the transformer architecture without the added complexity of a subword tokenizer.

 ### Key Concepts Covered
--   Tokenization (Character-level and Subword-level)
+-   Character-level Tokenization
 -   Bigram Language Models
 -   Transformer Architecture
 -   Self-Attention Mechanism